 All the aspects of a needle valve are the same as a global valve except its size and pointed needle-like disk.
 You can refer to a globe valve for more detail.

 Valve Quiz – Test yourself, Take This Quiz

 - All field analog instruments are fitted with a needle valve to control flow entry, where sudden surges of fluid under pressure can damage the instruments.

-- Needle valves can be used in situations where the flow must stop gradually and in an application where precise adjustments of flow are required or where a small flow rate is desired such as sample points in the piping
+- Needle valves can be used in situations where the flow must stop gradually and in the application where precise adjustments of flow are required or where a small flow rate is desired, such as sample points in the piping.

 - Needle valves can be used as both on/off and throttle valves

-- Used in all type of industries for controlling and metering applications of fluid such as steam, air, gas, oil, water or other non-viscous liquids.
+- Used in all industries for controlling and metering fluid applications such as steam, air, gas, oil, water, or other non-viscous liquids.

 Are You Piping Components Master?